eul3er/bdups/README.md

 Buildsystem: CMAKE

-Dependencies:

-Boost 1.55
+Dependencies: Boost 1.55 Cryptopp
-Cryptopp

-GCC 4.9 or Clang 3.4 or MingW4.9
+Compiler: GCC 4.9 or Clang 3.4 or MingW4.9

-Guide:
+Build Guide:

 cmake $folder //in the Folder of CMakeLists.txt file